ysmood/nobone-sync/readme.md

 Push a file or directory to remote server

-    nobone -u local_path host:port remote_dir
+    nobone -u local_path host[:port]/path/to/dir

-> local_path can be a file , a directory, or a glob pattern.
+> local_path can be a file, a directory, or a glob pattern(glob pattern should use with quotation marks).

 Start a remote file server: